SparkPost/support-docs/content/momentum/4/config/mta-sts/mta-sts-policy-store.md

 <a name="config.mta-sts-policy-store"></a>
 ## Name

-mta_sts_policy_store — specifies how many continous cname lookups are allowed when doing DNS lookups for MTA-STS TXT record for a domain.
-Exceeding the configured value will be treated as a DNS lookup failure, which will be further treated as no MTA-STS policy available.
+mta_sts_policy_store — specifies the location to keep the MTA-STS policy details for the domains.

 ## Synopsis